Free Audio PMCS Apps

-33. Q. What usually keeps Professional Soldiers in the Army?
+47. Q. What usually keeps professional Soldiers in the Army?
+(CH 4)

-A: The Trust between the Army and our Soldiers’ Families; Confidence of the American Citizens
+A: The Trust between the Army and our Soldiers’ Families; and Confidence of the American Citizens

-35. Q. What does the Army need to Provide to the Soldiers and their Families?
+49. Q. What does the Army need to provide to Soldiers and their Families?

 A: a Quality of Life commensurate with the Soldier’s Service to the Nation

-36. Q. What does Trust in the Army between the President and the Congress allow the Army to Maintain?
+50. Q. What does trust in the Army between the President and Congress allow the Army to maintain?
+(CH 4)

 A: the Readiness required to Fight and Win

-37 Q. Do American Citizens place Special trust and Confidence in Soldiers to Serve the Nation before all other considerations in their lives?
+51. Q. Do American citizens place special trust and confidence in Soldiers to serve the nation before all other considerations in their lives?
+(CH 4)

-A: Yes; most American Citizens Trust that Most Soldiers will Defend our Country at any Cost and do so in austere environments and extreme living conditions and at Extreme Hardships to their own personal lives
+A: Yes; most American Citizens Trust that Most Soldiers will Defend our Country at any Cost.

-38. Q. What do Most Soldiers Ask of their fellow American Citizens for their Service?
+52. Q. What do most Soldiers ask of their fellow American citizens for their service?
+(CH 4)

-A: to Remember their Sacrifice, not with Tangible Rewards, but with Respect and Appreciation for having done their Duty
+A: to Remember their Sacrifice, and have Respect and Appreciation for having done their Duty

-39. Q. How is our Military Profession Unlike other Professions?
+53. Q. How is our Military Profession unlike other professions?
+(CH 4)

-A: the Employment of landpower in a distinctly American military context; The context is distinct because of American Military structure and the way the U.S. military employs Joint Capabilities
+A: the Employment of landpower in a distinctly American military context.

-40. Q. How is our Military Profession Like other Professions?
+54. Q. How is our Military profession like other professions?
+(CH 4)

-A: we are a repository of a Unique body of knowledge; we apply our knowledge using Expertise developed through Extensive Education and Training; we certify individual and organizational competence
+A: we apply our knowledge using Expertise developed through Extensive Education and Training.

-41. Q. How many Fields of Professional Knowledge are there?
+55. Q. How many fields of professional knowledge are there?
+(CH 5)

-42. Q. What are the Fields of Professional Knowledge?
+56. Q. What are the fields of professional knowledge?
+(CH 5)

-A: it encompasses the Doctrine of how the Army Applies Landpower, including the Integration and Adaptation of Technology, the Organization of Units, and the Planning and Execution of Military Operations
+A: it encompasses the Doctrine of how the Army Applies Landpower, including the Integration and Adaptation of Technology.

 A: it describes how the Army applies its Combat Power according to Law and the Expectation of our Citizens